Chapter 1- The conversation

 The silence that followed those word was almost suffocating as Jess went back to her nail-biting as she wasn’t sure how to respond to that statement.
 She knew that Ruth was right, Amari already seemed to have her decision on who her father was and Jess was scared that it was probably because she hadn’t been careful enough.

 “She doesn’t love me anymore, or at least she doesn’t love me the same as she used to,” she finally responded.

 “I see it in her eyes, it’s like whatever little respect she had for me is slowly disappearing.
 She is embarrassed to have me as her mother now.”

 “What am I going to do?
-I can’t tell her right now Ruth,” Jess said turning to the other woman who was now standing by her side.
+I can’t tell her the truth Ruth,” Jess said turning to the other woman who was now standing by her side.

 “Honestly I don’t know.
 I know you will have to tell her something but I am not sure what.
-I do feel like she could benefit from knowing who her father is because that man is loving and would never abandon a child of his.
+I do feel like she could benefit from knowing who her father is though, she deserves to, so does he.
 I understand you not wanting to open that ‘can of worms’ but really, try looking at it from her point of view.
 If he is such a good guy as you claim, he will not turn her away.”